“Hard Water Service Near Phoenix, AZ”

 Water.
 We need it to survive.
-What’s more, it can have some pretty great health benefits when infused with minerals (at least, that’s what the mineral water companies say).
+What’s more, it can have some pretty great health benefits when infused with minerals.
 So, if you’ve got minerals mixed in with your tap water, that’s good—right?

 For you, maybe.
 For your pipes?
 Not so much.

 We’ve all seen the calcium deposits that form on the shower head.
 That’s from hard water.
 Essentially, when it rains, the liquid that soaks you from head to toe on the way to the car is naturally soft—that is, it contains very few minerals.
-All the water that isn’t evaporated by the sun has to go somewhere, so it seeps into the ground and filters through underground aquifers.
-These underground aquifers are rich in minerals—calcium and magnesium among those we see in high amounts.
+All the water that isn’t evaporated by the sun has to go somewhere so it seeps into the ground and filters through underground aquifers.
+These underground aquifers are rich in minerals, especially calcium and magnesium.
 The more minerals that the liquid picks up, the “harder” the water.

 Install a softener.

 A water softener will filter your water, removing the added minerals, and “soften” your water.
 After installation, when water runs through your pipes and out your faucets, there’ll be no calcium or magnesium to cause that nasty buildup.